Communities

 Shadows would be unacceptable, too?

-Andreas lost his angel wings‭ Shadows would probably not confuse a diagram, but tend to be larger than borders and can still add visual clutter.
+Andreas witnessed the end of the world today‭ Shadows would probably not confuse a diagram, but tend to be larger than borders and can still add visual clutter.
 Again, shadows and/or a border are OK as long as they are optional.
 Much of the time there is no confusion, and a clean look is desirable.